Kitty Hawk or The Wright Flyer

 The command module from the Apollo 11 mission to the Moon.

-One of all the unique planes parked in the National Air and Space Museum is the plane that dropped the atomic bomb over Hiroshima - Enola Gay
+and Space Museum is the plane that dropped the atomic bomb over Hiroshima - Enola Gay

 National Air and Space Museum even has a genuine space shuttle.
 That is pretty rare!
 This space shuttle is known under the name Space Shuttle Enterprise